 Common Types of Rodents in Tampa

-Outside of the manatees and alligators that Florida is notoriously known for, our state is also home to some lesser known native species - rodents.
+Outside of the manatees and alligators that Tampa is notoriously known for, our state is also home to some lesser-known native species - rodents.
 These pests can certainly be a nuisance when found inside your home, and getting them out can be a hassle.
 There are three main types of rodents found near the Tampa Bay area -- roof rats, Norway rats, and house mice.
 Knowing which kind of rodent has invaded your home is the first step in eliminating them.
 Let’s talk about how to identify these rodents and the best ways to keep them out of your home!

 Roof rats are the most common invader in the area.
 Their fur can be colored anywhere from deep black to a grizzled gray -- or even tan.
 They often have lighter colored bellies, and tails that are longer than their body.
 They weigh between ½ lb to 1 lb and have spindle-shaped droppings up to ½ an inch long.
 They can often be found in attics, roof spaces, palm trees, and other indoor shrubberies, and can cause quite a bit of destruction from chewing on electrical wires and rafters.
 Their preferred food is veggies, fruits, and grains.